abhikanojia/abhikanojia.github.io/_posts/rails-7/2024-02-04-rails-7-adds-new-enum-syntax.md

 ---
 layout: post
-title: "Rails 7 Introduces New Syntax for Enums"
+title: "Rails 7 Introduces a New Syntax for Enum"
 categories: "rails"
 description: "Rails 7 new introduces a new syntax to define enum, lets see what has changed since older versions of rails"
 tags: rails enums